The Strategic Assessment of the St. Louis Region

 This section provides indicators of the involvement of residents in their communities–civically and socially as well as metrics on how accessible amenities are in the regions.
 Click on a tab to view the Where We Stand tables for a section, click on the tab again to collapse it.

 For the 2016 general election, the St. Louis region had a higher voter participation rate than was seen nationwide.
 U.S. voter turnout was slightly higher in the 2016 election than in 2012, but for St. Louis, voter turnout was about the same.
 The volunteer rate in the region has declined in the past few years.
 Currently, the percentage of St. Louis adults involved in some volunteer activity is slightly higher than what is seen nationally but less than many of the peer regions.
 See the Voter Participation and the Volunteer Rate performance indicators on OneSTL and page 118 of Where We Stand 7th Edition for further discussion.

 Being able to access necessities and amenities can be important to quality of life.
 Ease of access can be more challenging for low-income residents due to a lack of access to a vehicle and less resources.
 In this section, access to healthy food choices provides an indication of how easily low-income people can obtain healthy food options.
 St. Louis has better access than what is seen for the entire U.S. population but is about average among the peer regions.
 The percentage of households that lack a computer and the percentage that lack internet access in their homes is greater than in many of the peer regions.
 See the Access to Healthy Food Choices performance indicator on OneSTL and page 120 of Where We Stand 7th Edition for further discussion.

 Visit the EWG blog to review posts about WWS.

 Looking for Prior WWS Editions and Updates?

 EWG’s Library contains important agency documents including those from prior years.
-Use the link below to access WWS Editions 1 through 6 and the associated WWS updates.
+Use the button below to access WWS Editions 1 through 6 and the associated WWS updates.